Mariposas-Inteligentes/AI_Schedule_Generator/README.md

 ## Problem

-Sheduling medical personale for weekend rotation is a problem that most healt centers have to deal with.
-Every person has their preferences, and there are also policies that need to be followed when asigning people.
+Scheduling medical personnel for weekend rotation is a problem that most health centers have to deal with.
+Every person has their preferences, and there are also policies that need to be followed when assigning people.
 This program aims to solve this problem for the case of microbiologists.

 In the proposed problem, we have two shifts each day of the weekend, one from 6am to 6pm and the other one from 6pm to 6am.
 There has to be one microbiologist on each shift.
 Also, the program has access to the Friday night and Monday morning distribution.